microsoft/vscode-docs/blog/2016/02/23/introducing-chrome-debugger-for-vs-code.md

 - Setting breakpoints, including within source files when source maps are enabled
 - TypeScript, via source maps
-- Stepping, including with the buttons on the Chrome page
+- Stepping, including using the buttons on the Chrome page
-- Locals scope variables via VS Code Locals pane
+- Locals scope variables via the VS Code Locals pane
 - Debugging eval scripts, script tags, and scripts that are added dynamically
-- Watches via VS Code Watch panel.
+- Watches via the VS Code Watch panel.
 - The debug console
 - Most console APIs